Recycle

 Recycling your single-use cup allows for the materials from which it's made to be recovered and reused, rather than wasted as litter or in landfill.

-However, there are many different kinds of single-use cup out there and a lot of confusion around how to dispose of them correctly.
-Currently, single-use cups are not suitable for standard recycling bins.
-If they are put in recycling bins for paper or plastic, they will cause contamination, which could then cause the recyclate to be discarded.
+However, there is a lot of confusion around how to dispose of single-use cups correctly.
+Currently, single-use cups can not be recycled in standard recycling bins.
+If they are put in recycling bins for paper or plastic, they will cause contamination, which could then cause the recyclate (the material that has been produced from the recycling process) to be discarded.
 Unless special recycling facilities are available, single-use cups are best put in general waste bins.
+Do keep an eye out for specialised cup recycling bins as more venues install them to make it easier to recycle single-use cups.

-Here is a quick overview of some single-use cup materials and how to best dispose of them so far:
+Here is a quick overview of some of the single-use cup types available, and how best to dispose of them:

 At present, paper cups are not widely recyclable and can only be recycled through specific cup recycling collections.
 The polyethylene (PE) plastic coating on the inside of these cups that keeps the cup waterproof must be separated from the paper exterior in a specialised process.

-Unless special recycling facilities are available, they are best put in landfill bins.
-If they are put in with paper or plastic recycling the cups will cause contamination, causing the recyclate to be discarded.
+Unless special recycling facilities are available, these cups are best put in general waste bins.
+If they are put in with paper or plastic recycling the cups will cause contamination, and may result in a whole batch of material being rejected and not being recycled at all.

-At the moment, PE lined paper cups can be recycled in many of the major coffee retailers.
-For example, many Costa, Starbucks and Pret stores will take back any paper cup for recycling.
+PE lined paper cups can be recycled in many of the major coffee retailers and some shopping centres have dedicated cup recycling bins.

-One of the things that we've worked on as part of Cup Movement is to make paper cup recycling more widely available in Scotland.
-Read the Cup Movement in Glasgow report and check out our #TakeItBack campaign to learn more.
+Through Cup Movement, we are working to make paper cup recycling more widely available in Scotland.
+Find out about our #TakeItBack intervention or read the Cup Movement in Glasgow report to learn more.

 Compostable cups are commonly paper cups that have a polylactic acid (PLA) lining layer for water proofing.
 This is a compostable bio-plastic made from plant sugars such as corn starch.
-These types of cups offer some environmental benefits, assuming that they are disposed of appropriately: they must be collected separately and composted in an industrial composting facility.
+These types of cups offer the environmental benefit of not being made of petroleum-based plastics.
+However, as with all cups, it is important that they are disposed of appropriately: they must be collected separately and composted in an industrial composting facility.

 If there is no access to industrial compositing facilities, used compostable items should be disposed of in general waste.
-If they end up in landfill they will likely end up degrading anaerobically and releasing methane, just like everything else.
+If they end up in landfill, they will degrade and release methane, just like everything else.
 They should not be put in with plastic or paper recycling, as they will cause contamination.

 Certified compostable items must meet certain specifications around how they biodegrade, what they biodegrade into and how long the process takes.
 They do not contain petroleum-based materials.